Waidd/elasticmongoose/README.md

 #### `array` type

-If you have to manage with a `Types.Mixed`, for example, to manipulate a osm address, you can use the `array` type :
+If you have to deal with a `Types.Mixed`, for example, to manipulate a osm address, you can use the `array` type :

 ```javascript
 //the mongoose schema